LumenfuchsStudios/Dummy/USAGE.md

 If the Dummy should stop moving while being looked at.
 When set to `false`, the Dummy will move towards the player as long as conditions allow.
 Has no effect if `dummy.stalk_player` is disabled.

 The actual range of "staring" is wide enough that "looking in the general direction" will still trigger this feature.
-At default FOV, the Dummy can still be seen walking if viewed from the corners of the player's vision.
+At default FOV, the Dummy can still be seen walking if viewed from the corner of the player's vision.

 #### dummy.hurt_on_touch (Default: `true`)